lnxchk/chefdk-fundamentals/scene_04.md

 -

-Alright first I would leverage chef and chef generate helpers to create a cookbook for me.
+Alright first I would leverage chef and the chef generate tool to create a cookbook for me.
 From my home directory running the command `chef generate cookbook apache`.
-This will place the apache cookbook alongside our setup cookbook.
+This will place the apache cookbook alongside the setup cookbook.

 -

 The apache recipe defines the policy:

-* The package named "httpd" is installed.
+* The package named h-t-t-p-d is installed.

-* The file named "/var/www/html/index.html" is created with the content "<h1>Hello, world!</h1>"
+* The file named slash-var-dub-dub-dub-slash-h-t-m-l-slash-index-dot-h-t-m-l is created with the content "Hello, world!"

-* The service named "httpd" is started and enabled.
+* The service named h-t-t-p-d is started and enabled.

+For service you could define two resources with the same name and the two actions: start and enable.
+But you are also welcome to combine these actions together into a Ruby array and provide that as a value to the action attribute.

 -

-Applying the commmand with `chef-apply` I need to specify the partial path to the recipe file.
+Applying the recipe with `chef-apply` I need to specify the partial path to the recipe file within the apache cookbook's recipe folder.

 -

-Finally its time to add the cookbook to version control.
+Finally its time to add the apache cookbook to version control.

 * Move into that directory
 * Initialize the cookbook as a git repository
 * Add all the files within the cookbook
-* Commit all the files
+* And commit all the files

 -

-What questions can we answer for you?
+What questions can we help you answer?

-General questions or more specifically about cookbooks, versioning and version control?
+General questions or more specifically about cookbooks, versioning and version control.